clementw168/install-and-test-gpu/README.md

 Skip this part if you already know what virtual environments are and how to use them

 You could just install all your packages in your default Python environment.
-You would have all your packages by default and that is not so bad if you just want to test something on your computer.
-However, more often than not, you will want to use virtual environments to have a clean environment especially when you are working in a team or when you are working on a project that will be used by others.
+You would have all your packages by default, and that is not so bad if you just want to test something on your computer.
+However, more often than not, you will want to use virtual environments to have a clean environment, especially when you are working in a team or when you are working on a project that will be used by others.

 Main reasons for using virtual environments are:

 - You want to isolate your packages from the rest of your computer.
 Then you know exactly what packages with which version are used by your project.
-This is useful especially for someone else to know what packages are used by your project.
+This is useful, especially for someone else, to know what packages are used by your project.
 - You can break your environment if you want to.
-You can easily delete an virtual environment and create a new one.
+You can easily delete a virtual environment and create a new one.
 Everyone has already broken python because of dependencies issues.
 - Conda does the same more or less and is sometimes more convenient.
 However, it takes a lot more memory on the computer.
-Conda is also more likely to break because of dependencies issues as it automatically downloads many packages.
-Virtual environments makes you more flexible so less likely to break as you know what you are doing.
+Conda is also more likely to break because of dependencies issues, as it automatically downloads many packages.
+Virtual environments make you more flexible, so less likely to break as you know what you are doing.

 Good practice is to create a virtual environment for each project.

 Virtual environments need a `requirements.txt` file.
 This file contains the packages needed by your project.
 Then you can install them with `pip install -r requirements.txt`.
-That way, anyone can use your project and you will not have to worry about dependencies issues.
+That way, anyone can use your project, and you will not have to worry about dependencies issues.

 To create a virtual environment, you can use the following command: